isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-Always remember that an integer can have more that two values.
+Always remember that an integer can have more than two values.

 ##### Example, bad